-To determine the GHG emissions produced by off-road transportation in the TC, assumptions surrounding the quantity of gasoline or diesel consumed by off-road vehicles needed to be made.
-For example, based on data gathered through the Carbon Calculator, it was assumed that for the purposes of this baseline, only gasoline was consumed by off-road vehicles.
+To determine the GHG emissions produced by off-road transportation in the MW, assumptions surrounding the quantity of gasoline or diesel consumed by off-road vehicles needed to be made.
+Based on data gathered through the Carbon Calculator, it was assumed that for the purposes of this baseline, only gasoline was consumed.
 It should be noted that as better information becomes available this portion of the baseline and its assumptions will be reviewed and any applicable changes made.

-&lt;sup>18 http://publications.gc.ca/collections/collection\2018/eccc/En81-4-2016-2-eng.pdf
+&lt;sup>15 http://publications.gc.ca/collections/collection\2018/eccc/En81-4-2016-2-eng.pdf

-2.4.3.2.1 Gasoline Assumptions & Consumption Estimate Methodology
+Gasoline Assumptions & Consumption Estimate Methodology

-The first step in calculating the GHG emissions produced by off-road vehicles was to determine the number of off-road vehicles operated by residents in the TC.
+The first step in calculating the GHG emissions produced by off-road vehicles was to determine the number of off-road vehicles operated by residents in the MW.
 To do this, data on the number of permanent and seasonal residences and the average number of off-road vehicles for each respective residence type was considered.
 However, it is important to note that while off-road vehicles are similar in classification, they differ in their engine classification as being either 2-stroke or 4-stroke.
 It is important to differentiate these engine types as they have different emission factors associated with them when calculating GHG emissions.
 As a result, data from the Carbon Calculator on the percentage of off-road vehicles as 2-stroke versus 4-stroke was applied to determine the number of 2-stroke and 4-stroke off-road vehicles.

 The next step was to determine the average amount of fuel each off-road vehicle consumed.
-It was assumed that off-road vehicles only consumed gasoline, as this is the most common fuel source consumed by these vehicles, and no information could be found on off-road diesel consumption at this time.
 Since off-road vehicles measure their use in terms of operating hours, the average amount of fuel consumed could be calculated by multiplying the average operating hours of all off-road vehicles by the average fuel efficiency.

-Some assumptions were required in order to determine off-road fuel efficiency.
-At first, little information could be found on the process of measuring fuel efficiency for off-road vehicles.
-As a result, the process for measuring fuel efficiency for boats was applied to this situation.
+To determine off-road vehicle fuel efficiency, the process for measuring fuel efficiency for boats was applied.
 It was assumed that this allocation would be relevant because the process only considers fuel and engine aspects and doesn't include environmental considerations that would make this process irrelevant to off-road vehicles.
-Moving into the details of the process, off-road vehicle engines are often described in terms of cubic centimetres (CCs) rather than horsepower.
+Off-road vehicle engines are often described in terms of cubic centimetres (CCs) rather than horsepower.
 Therefore, a conversion ratio was needed to measure CCs in terms of horsepower.
-Through extensive research it was discovered that the general rule of thumb is that 1 horsepower is equal to a range between 15 and 17 CCs.
+Research into this conversion ratio discovered that generally, 1 horsepower is equal to a range of 15 and 17 CCs.
 Due to the differences in power and torque between 2-stroke and 4-stroke engines it was assumed that the 2-stroke and 4-stroke conversions would respectively be 15 and 17 CCs to 1 horsepower.